 You can define which columns display in the results table.
 Click Configure Table at the bottom of the page to hide or display columns.

-The resulting sensor data displays in the following columns by default:
+The resulting sensor data displays in the following columns

 The Status column indicates the state of a sensor and any administrator actions that have been taken on the sensor.
 This column can contain multiple icons to indicate the sensor state.